TeachmanLab/MT-Data-ManagingAnxietyStudy-Cleaning/README.md

-The `2_redact_data.R` script imports the full raw data files for Sets A and B, redacts certain files and exports them to `redacted/`, and copies unredacted files to `raw_partial/`.
+The scripts in `code/` import the full raw data files for Sets A and B, redact certain files for Sets A and B, and clean the redacted and remaining raw files to yield intermediately clean files.
+The resulting files are considered only intermediately cleaned because further analysis-specific cleaning will be required for any given analysis.

 If you have access to the full raw data (from the [Private Component](#private-component)), you can reproduce the redaction.
 Create a parent folder (with any desired name, indicated